 Skin tests, blood tests, x-rays, and other tests can tell if you have TB.
 If not treated properly, TB can be deadly.
 You can usually cure active TB by taking several medicines for a long period of time.

-A long history of using cannabis to treat tuberculosis has been documented in many parts of the world, and in some cases use of cannabis as a folk treatment for TB has persisted to this day—although for the most part, the spread of modern medical practices has wiped out cannabis use in folk medicine.
+A long history of using cannabis to treat tuberculosis has been documented in many parts of the world, and in some cases, the use of cannabis as a folk treatment for TB has persisted to this day—although, for the most part, the spread of modern medical practices has wiped out cannabis use in folk medicine.

 The first use of cannabis to treat TB was recorded in India and seems to have been well-documented and known about during the years of 1893-1894, which was the same time of the Indian Hemp Drugs Commission.
 The Commission had found out about the use of cannabis as a treatment to TB as well as many other conditions from doctors in India as well as the west.

 Studies during the 1950’s onwards began showing promising evidence that even today, the use of cannabis is still therapeutic for tuberculosis.
 A study in the 1960’s showed that cannabis resin was successful in inhibiting the growth of the TB bacteria as well as other pathogens.
 Back then, barely anything was known about specific cannabinoids although CBD showed to be particularly helpful for its antimicrobial characteristics.

 The study showed the five main cannabinoids in marijuana had potent antibacterial activity.
 These cannabinoids were not only successful at combating a range of other dangerous bacteria, but also the treatment-resistant Mycobacterium tuberculosis.Return to All Conditions